DoctorKhan/Manual-Override-Book/src/02_part_discovery/050_four_modes_mystery.md

 ---

 *The four modes had revealed the natural rhythm of consciousness—but understanding the rhythm was just the beginning.
 The next discovery would provide the navigation system: a way to orient toward freedom no matter which mode I was experiencing.*

+Optional visual: a simple wheel diagram showing 0→1→2→3→0 with brief labels under each mode.